Adult Formation

 • Weekday Offerings

-Men’s Bible Study Wednesdays at 10:00 am in the Joffrion Library.
-Please contact The Rev.Dr.
-Bob Serio for more information, bserio@nativity-hsv.org.
+Men's Bible Study- Starting September 10th-Wednesdays at 10:30am in Joffrion Library.
+Contact Deacon Bob Serio for more information. bserio@nativity-hsv.org

 • Special Engagement Offerings

-Mothers with Young Children weekly Bible Study Mothers with young children this is for you!
-Join other mothers with young children the second Monday of the month for Mothers Monday Minute from 5:30 until 7:00 pm in Ridley Hall.
+Parents with Young Children Monthly Meet Up-Parents with young children this is for you!
+Join other mothers with young children the second Monday of the month for Parents of Young Children Meet Up from 5:30 until 7:00 pm.
+Dads meet in the Welcome Center and Moms meet in Club 56.
 Enjoy a moment of respite, thoughtful conversation and free childcare!
 Children will be served pizza and applesauce for dinner.
 Questions?
-Contact Vicky Hinton, vhinton@nativity-hsv.org.
+Contact Emily Cantrell ecantrell@nativity-hsv.org

 Men’s Breakfast Group 2nd Tuesday of every month at 7:00 am in Ridley Hall.
 We begin with a morning devotion at 7:00 in Ridley Hall followed by breakfast and guest speaker.
 This group also meets for a quarterly social and a Men's Retreat at Camp McDowell every March.
 Questions?
 Contact The Rev. Bob Serio bserio@nativity-hsv.org.